Gabbytam/hike_washington_trails_365/readme.md

 * Offered the ability to have user's upload their own photo to tag along with thier blog posts.
 * Image quality is poor on show page due to scraped image size, I would like to have been able to get higher quality images for the show page.
 * Allow users to search a hike by name on the home page as well as in the drop down menu section for blog posting.
-* Have a mobile responsive design.
+* Have a mobile responsive design
+  * worked on this some, would like to fix nav bar because hover wont work
 * Really, truly, understand the auth functionality and process, and async function.